 In order to fully understand the Scottish Highland Clearances, we must look at the bigger picture.
 The Clearances were the result of many different factors.
 The combination of the Industrial Revolution, the expansion of the British Empire and the decline of clan power coincided with a change in the way that land was managed.
 There was a shift from smaller-scale land management systems which gave way to monopolised land ownership and the pursuit of profit.

-A report, published by Scottish historians, Dr Iain MacKinnon and Dr Andrew Mackillop, has revealed that wealth gained from slavery became very much connected to the Highland Clearances.
+Recent research published by Scottish historians Dr Iain MacKinnon and Dr Andrew Mackillop has revealed that wealth gained from slavery became very much connected to the Highland Clearances.
 Their research shows that at least half of the West Highlands and Islands, or almost 10% of the land of Scotland, was sold to slavery beneficiaries during the Clearances.